javaswapdevelpment/java-document/guides/javaswap-metamask.md

 ---
-description: SaltSwap and MetaMask
+description: JavaSwap and MetaMask
 ---

-# How to use MetaMask on SaltSwap
+# How to use MetaMask on JavaSwap

 Please follow this guide on Binance: